Emiderex/Altschool/README.md

-#This is my second assignment on Tables and Media
+#This is assignment for Month 1